 - SCA and ACA (Affordable Care Act)

 Fringe benefits need to be provided separate from, and in addition to, specified wages.
-As am employer if you give your employee cash in lieu of benefits you could potentially be subjected to the employer excise tax under ACA based on the shared responsibility mandate.
+As an employer, if you give your employee cash in lieu of benefits you could potentially be subjected to the employer excise tax under ACA based on the shared responsibility mandate.

-SCA makes no distinction between FT or PT employees.
+The Service Contract Act makes no distinction between Full-time or Part-Time employees.
 Vacation and holidays must be provided to employees based on the number of hours they work.
 Your company policy may only grant vacation to FT employees and the amount they get may vary based on tenure with the company.
-A best practice is for companies with SCA employees to have two separate leave policies or add language in the policy indicating a WD takes precedence over the company policy.
+A best practice is for companies with SCA employees to have two separate leave policies or add language to the policy indicating a Wage Determination takes precedence over the company policy.